 The light duty job rules can be some of the most confusing rules in Georgia’s workers compensation law.
 I see many situations where people’s workers compensation benefits get stopped because they refuse to return to work or because of what happens after they try to return to work.
 I always recommend that someone have a consultation with a workers compensation attorney when they face a light duty job offer.

 Can I fight about the light duty job offer if the job is not suitable?

 Yes.
 Georgia’s workers compensation law provides opportunities to contest the suitability of a light duty job provided by your employer.
 Workers compensation judges generally have the final say on whether a light duty job is suitable.

 But, the important thing to understand is that the special light duty rules I mentioned above will determine what happens while you are waiting to go to court and get a decision from a workers compensation judge.
 If you do not fully understand these rules, you could have to wait many months without receiving workers compensation checks while you wait on a decision from a judge.

 Can I go back to work with a different company after my injury?

 Yes.
 You can go back to work with a different company.
 But, you should be aware of how it could affect your case.

 One thing that will happen if you go back to work is that your workers compensation wage loss benefits will stop or get reduced.
 Your earnings at the new company will be counted against your wage loss.
-One special situation where you can continue working at a job without having it count against you is concurrent dissimilar employment.

 One other thing that usually happens if you go back to work with a different company is that your workers compensation case gets more complicated.
 The workers compensation insurance company may try to argue that your new job is making your injury worse.
 This can lead to delays in approval of medical treatment and could likely result in you having to go to court about your case.